 Brightwood College provides a conducive learning environment with an infrastructure that comes with the latest medical equipment and computer labs installed with relevant professional software.
 Students hone practical skills in these labs under the guidance of expert faculty.
 With a student faculty ratio of 20:1 for lab classes, these sessions provide effective individualized mentoring.

 This Medical Assistant Diploma can be completed in 36 weeks.
 Graduation requires completing 765 in class work and 225 in clinical training.
 You will be well-prepared to perform entry level tasks such as answering calls, greeting patients, taking medical histories, recording vital signs, drawing blood and preparing patients for medical examinations.

 View Ranking Methodology

-Medical Assistant Career Outlook in California - 2019
+Medical Assistant Career Information For California - 2023

 How Many Medical Assistants are Currently Employed in CA?